DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Grosvenor-Strathmore and Bethesda Stations sit along the Red Line.

-And while plenty of Bethesda residents commute into D.C., many work in one of the many leading healthcare facilities located here.
-Not only is Bethesda the center of healthcare in the D.C. area, but it may also be considered the nation’s capital of medicine.
-It’s home to the National Institutes of Health, Walter Reed National Military Medical Center, Uniformed Services University, National Library of Medicine, and the large medical contractors and facilities that sprung up around them.
+And while plenty of Bethesda residents commute into DC, many work in one of the leading healthcare facilities located here.
+Not only is Bethesda the center of healthcare in the DC area, but it may also be considered the nation’s capital of medicine.
+It’s home to the National Institutes of Health (NIH), Walter Reed National Military Medical Center, Uniformed Services University, National Library of Medicine (part of NIH), and the dozens of medical contractors and facilities that have sprung up around them.

-Renters and homebuyers will find a dollar goes further in Rockville, making it one of the best D.C. suburbs to raise a family.
+Renters and homebuyers will find a dollar goes further in Rockville, making it easier to afford a home for a growing family.

 3. Rockville, MD